KentenRoth/100DaysOfCode/README.md

 Today I finished off the security section of the course I was taking.
 I wasn't able to get any coding in this morning so I had to wait until tonight.
 I will be jumping back into React tomorrow or Saturday.
 I got a couple things I want to do and finish off before I move back to React.
 I wanted to get more done today, but I ate way to much food and now I feel gross and really need to go to bed.

 ---

+Day 69

+Today I didn't get any coding in but I did use some time to go over code.
+I spent some time to go over what I have been learning in MongoDB and explained what everything was doing and how it worked.
+I also went over some code that I wrote for my garden app to see how well my memory worked on what was going on.
+After doing that I feel fairly good about what I have learned and that I am getting a better understanding of coding.
+Tomorrow I plan on reviewing what I did learn previously in React and brush up on what I do not understand.

+---